section-engineering-education/engineering-education/content/articles/introduction-to-wand-library-in-python/index.md

 From the above code:
 - We import the `image` library from `Wand`.
-- We then import the image using the filepath.
+- We then import the image using the file path.
 - Then, we call the blur function by specifying the `radius` and `sigma` of the image.
 - The `radius` parameter determines the radius of the gaussian aperture, which is the size of the gap.
 It is always an integer number.
 - The `sigma` parameter describes the sigma value that denotes the standard deviation of the gaussian filter.
 It is always an integer input.